-SOT Issue Statements represent official viewpoints of the Society of Toxicology and present a balanced view of toxicological science and connected sciences.
+SOT Issue Statements represent official viewpoints of the Society and present a balanced view of toxicological science and connected sciences.
 They are written by subject-matter experts, reviewed by SOT membership at large, and approved by SOT Council.
 Prior to 2010, SOT Issue Statements were referred to as Position Statements.

 SOT members have produced information on toxicology topics that impact human, animal, and environmental health.
 The following documents are not official issue or position statements by the Society, but SOT has made every effort to make these information sheets balanced and science-driven.
 Prior to 2015, Express Statements were referred to as Tox Topics.

 SOT Guiding Principles in the Use of Animals in Toxicology (Last revised in July 2016)